Annuities: The next big retirement option?

-This uncomfortable conclusion is driving the government, employers and particularly insurers to come up with an alternative -- something that works a lot like an old-fashioned defined benefit pension plan.
+This uncomfortable conclusion has been driving the government, employers and particularly insurers to seek out an alternative -- something that functions a lot like an old-fashioned defined benefit pension plan.

 So far, the likeliest candidate is an annuity within a 401(k) plan.
-Last September, the U.S. Department of Labor's Employee Benefits Security Administration and the Treasury Department sponsored a hearing on these lifetime income options.
-At the end of the sessions, it seemed clear that annuities within 401(k)s were a concept that employers, the government and -- especially insurance companies -- were happy to embrace.
+When the U.S. Department of Labor's Employee Benefits Security Administration and the Treasury Department sponsored a hearing on these lifetime income options, it seemed clear that annuities within 401(k)s were a concept that employers, the government and especially insurance companies were happy to welcome.

 Enthusiasm doesn't trickle down

-There is just one big problem.
-Most employees are somewhere between stone cold and lukewarm to the idea.
-The Department of Labor asked for public responses to its proposal to approve annuities as "safe harbor" investments within retirement plans.
-The average response among the 800 received wasn't too far away from this one by Ross L. Webster, a retired Marine from North Carolina:
+There is just one major problem: Most employees are somewhere between stone cold and lukewarm to the concept.
+The Department of Labor sought public responses to its proposal to approve annuities as "safe harbor" investments within retirement plans.
+The average response wasn't too far away from this one by Ross L. Webster, a retired Marine from North Carolina: